 While most articles published in AEA journals are not published by undergraduates, almost all the reproducibility checks in the LDI Replication Lab are conducted by undergraduates, mostly by students from Cornell, not all of which have a connection to the Economics department.
 Since the Lab started doing this, every four months, a cohort of undergraduates are recruited and trained.
 Training is necessary, because many of the conceptual tools (data provenance, objective reporting) and practical tools (running code, using version control) are not in the (explicit) curriculum of almost all these students.
 Training takes about 20 hours.
 Students are recruited primarily in their junior year, but I have had several freshmen, and several students have stayed with the Lab until (and sometimes beyond) their graduation date.
 The skills imparted have, anecdotally, also proven useful in many non-academic (real-world job) environments, such as consulting.

-Overall, 166 undergraduate students have been engaged in this academic activity.
+Overall, 201 undergraduate students have been engaged in this academic activity.
 Their names are listed in the Appendix.
-In addition, a pilot project in Summer 2024 provided interships to 9 undergraduates from various undergraduate institutions around the U.S.
+In addition, since the Summer of 2024, I have provided interships to 9 undergraduates each year from various undergraduate institutions around the U.S.

 Graduate Students and Pre-docs